grupoboticario/news-fragments/README.md

 ## Setup

-In [release-it](https://github.com/release-it/release-it) config at `package.json`, create a `@grupoboticario/news-fragments` key-pair to override the default config - e.g.
+In [release-it](https://github.com/release-it/release-it) config at `package.json`, create a `news-fragments` key-pair to override the default config - e.g.

 ```json
 "plugins": {